Sye0x/Sye0x/README.md

 <p align="justify">
-I’m a dedicated Computer Science student, continuously honing my programming skills and exploring emerging technologies.
+Computer Science student, continuously honing my programming skills and exploring emerging technologies.
 With a passion for innovation, I strive to contribute to impactful projects that shape the future of tech.
 Always eager to learn, build, and collaborate! 🚀
 </p>